Estimating spatially varying health effects of wildland fire smoke using mobile health data: Smoke Sense data application

 For the missing values of the covariates, we impute the missing time-varying variables by carrying forward the last observations, and the missing time-independent variables by mean imputation, i.e., the average and max frequency values to impute the continuous/ordinal variables and categorical variables, respectively.
+The reason that we employ this imputation strategy is to preserve the assumption of sequential ignorability by avoiding the imputation of missing values based on future observations.
+Furthermore, our proposed method is evaluated after utilizing multiple imputations to fill in the missing covariates in Section S6.4 of the Supplementary Materials, where the global treatment effects exhibit a similar pattern.
+It should be noted that the randomness due to the missing covariates is accounted for by re-imputing each bootstrapped dataset in the wild bootstrap procedure.

 We adopt the non-response instrument variable approach in Section \ref{sec:non-responses} to adjust for informative non-responses.
 We assume the response probability $\pi_{m}(V_{m})$ follows a logistic regression with a linear predictor $\eta^{\T}\{ \}$.
 To identify and estimate $\eta$, we use the non-response instrument ${\rm HMS}_{m}$, the true smoke status, which affects the subject's health status but is unrelated to whether the subject reporting or not after controlling for the subject's own perceptions about risk.
-The estimator of $\eta$ is obtained by solving the estimating equation (\ref{eq:GMM}) with $h(Z_{m},\bar{R}_{m-1})=\{ \}^{\T}$.
-The solution is $\hat{\eta}=(0.03,0.02,0.11,0.14)^{\T}$, indicating that more active participants with worse health outcomes are more likely to report.
+The estimator of $\eta$ is obtained by solving the estimating equation (\ref{eq:GMM}) with $h(Z_{m},\overline{R}_{m-1})=\{ \}^{\T}$.
+The solution is $\hat{\eta}=(0.04,0.05,0.11,0.14)^{\T}$, indicating that more active participants with worse health outcomes are more likely to report.
+The proposed estimation (\ref{eq:ipw}) requires approximately $10$ hours to be completed for a single spatial location of the Smoke Sense data under the treatment effect model (\ref{eq:GaussianM}).